notfoundry/turing.reflect/README.md

 ###What is it?
 turing.reflect provides an API for reflectively accessing and modifying classes, functions, and procedures in the Turing runtime.
-This is done by manipulating the Turing interpreter to load custom-generated instructions onto its program counter, giving turing.reflect the ability to perform the internal interpreter operations necessary for reflection.
+This is done by manipulating the Turing interpreter to execute custom-generated instructions, giving turing.reflect the ability to perform certain internal interpreter operations necessary for reflection.

 ###How does it work?
 The first thing you'll need to do to get started with turing.reflect is copy the *reflect* folder to the upper-level *support* directory of your Turing interpreter.
-The folder tree should look like *%install directory%/support/reflect*.
+The folder tree should look like *%install directory%/support/reflect/*.
 Once that is complete, you can import turing.reflect into your project by inserting this line into a source file header
 > import "%oot/reflect/universe"